 - 98% Air: Styrofoam is extremely lightweight and bulky, making it inefficient and expensive to transport to recycling facilities.

-Why is Styrofoam Non Recyclable
+Why is Styrofoam Non-Recyclable?

 Styrofoam, technically known as expanded polystyrene (EPS), presents challenges for recycling due to several factors: